m-rbt01/calculator/solution-plan.md

 ENDFUNCTION

 LISTEN for digits container click event
-    IF event target is NOT a button THEN
+    IF event target IS a button THEN
-        RETURN out of function
-    ENDIF
         IF the digit node IS decimal THEN
             SET decimal button disabled to true
         ENDIF
-    CALL set operands and PASS click event
+        CALL set operands and PASS click event text ENDIF
 ENDLISTEN

 LISTEN for operators container click event
-    IF event target is NOT a button THEN
+    IF event target IS a button THEN
-        RETURN out of function
-    ENDIF
-    CALL evaluate operation and PASS click event ENDLISTEN
+        CALL evaluate operation and PASS click event text ENDIF
+ENDLISTEN

 LISTEN for edit container click event
-    IF event target is NOT a button THEN
+    IF event target IS a button THEN
-        RETURN out of function
+        CALL edit function and PASS click event id ENDIF
+ENDLISTEN

+LISTEN for document keydown event
+    IF digits includes key THEN
+        IF key is decimal THEN
+            SET decimal button disabled to true
         ENDIF
-    IF active output IS NOT an empty string THEN
+        CALL set operands function and PASS key
+    ENDIF
+    ELSEIF edit includes key THEN
-        CALL edit function and PASS click event
+        SET id to clear if key is delete OR escape, otherwise set to backspace CALL edit and PASS id
-    ENDIf
+    ENDELSEIF
+    ELSEIF operators includes key THEN
+        CALL evaluate operation and PASS key
+    ENDELSEIF
 ENDLISTEN
 ```